dunmireg/Developing-Data-Products-Project/Project Presentation.md

 So for example if we had an auto loan with:

-- Principal of $15,000

-- Down Payment of $2,000
+- Principal of $15,000 with Down Payment of $2,000

-- APR of 5% (annual interest)

-- Term of 5 years
+- APR of 5% (annual interest) and a Term of 5 years

+NB: This all happens behind the scenes in the application along with some formatting

 ```r